Tanmay98/Deep_SAR/index.md

 ![Image](full-arch1.jpg)

+Our proposed training pipeline.
+The input SAR image bands are converted to false-color RGB, and then the FPN architecture is used to extract multi-resolution features combined using the Upsampling Stage to create high-resolution
+        128-dimensional pixel-level feature vectors.
+The extracted features are then used to predict foreground regions using a Foreground-Background (FB) classifier head (class-agnostic detector).
+Finally, the predicted foreground regions and feature vectors are used to predict the semantic segmentation map using a Semantic Segmentation (SS) head.

 ## ABSTRACT

 Unlike traditional optoelectronic satellite imaging, Synthetic Aperture Radar (SAR) allows remote sensing applications to operate under all weather conditions.
 This makes it uniquely valuable for detecting ships/vessels involved in